2008 Times Square bombing

-A letter sent to Congress with the words "we did it" was originally thought to be connected to the bombing, but ended up being completely unrelated to the incident.
-Investigators also initially suspected the bombing may be related to an incident on the Canada–United States border in February 2008.
-Pictures of Times Square and anarchist-type material were found in a car that was randomly stopped by the police.
+Despite 15 years of investigation, authorities have not identified a suspect in the case.
+Investigators have suggested the bombing may be linked to two previous unsolved bombings in New York City: one at the British consulate in 2005 and Mexican consulate in 2007.

 Incident

-The bombing took place at around 3:43 a.m in front of a United States Armed Forces recruiting station in Times Square.
+The bombing took place at around 3:43 a.m. in front of a United States Armed Forces recruiting station in Times Square.
 A security camera mounted at 1501 Broadway shows an individual riding a bicycle eastbound on 38th Street and Madison Avenue.
 He headed toward the recruiting center, putting himself out of camera view.
 He then placed an improvised explosive device in front of the building, and left the area on a bicycle, reappearing on camera.

 The bomber was seen riding a bicycle wearing a grey hooded jacket and a backpack, and was described as a "large" man.
 Retired New York City detective Ray Pierce suggested he may be a bicycle messenger, noting the "comfortable" way he is seen riding his bicycle.
-He also described the bomber as being a young, "frustrated" individual, who is trying to send a "confusing" message.
-Because of the low-powered explosive and the attack coming in the early morning hours, Pierce has suggested that the bomber is more likely trying to send a message, rather than hurting anyone.

-Kelly described the bomb as "low-order explosive" and "not a particularly sophisticated device" contained in a military-style ammunition box.

 Investigation

 Bicycle

-A 1980s blue 10-speed Ross bicycle was found by construction workers in a dumpster located on East 38th Street, a few blocks from the bombing.
+A 1980s blue 10-speed Ross bicycle was found by construction workers in a dumpster located on East 38th Street near Madison Avenue.
 Unaware of the bombing, several of the workers rode around on the bicycle, which made it harder for investigators to obtain fingerprints.
 After they heard about the bombing, they turned the bicycle over to the police.
-Investigators believed that the bicycle was the one used by the bomber.
+Investigators identified the bicycle found in the dumpster, a short distance from the recruiting station, to be the one used by the bomber.

 Fingerprints lifted from the bicycle ended up having "no value" in figuring out the identity of the bomber.
-New York City Police Commissioner Ray Kelly stated "I don't think anyone was seen leaving the bike".
-Investigators hoped that the public would be able to focus on the bike for up to a month after the bombing occurred.
 The bicycle was manufactured and sold in the 1980s at a store called "Yonkers Cycle Center" located in Westchester County, New York.
 The store has since been closed down and the owner has died.
 Investigators believed the bicycle may have recently changed owners, as one investigator stated "someone may have sold it at a yard sale".
 Investigators believe the bicycle was stored indoors for most of the time.